corona-school/web-user-app/README.md

 `yarn run dev`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
-If the server won't start, make sure you are in the /frontend/ directory and have ran `npm install`.
+If the server won't start, make sure you have ran `yarn install`.

 `yarn run build`